Indigenous Leadership Program

 Leadership Education and Development Centre

 Nitohtamowin translates to the act of listening in the Plains Cree Language.
-Indigenous undergraduate students at the University of Alberta are encouraged to attend presentations by Grant Bruno, Melanie Dene and Casey Caines.
-They will be offering guidance and presenting on their experiences in the following programs: PhD in Medical Sciences - Pediatrics, Masters of Arts in Policy Studies and the Law School Program at University of Alberta.
-This program is available in Winter 2023.
+Indigenous undergraduate students at the University of Alberta are encouraged to attend presentations by Indigenous community leaders, knowledge keepers and students.
+To further their understanding on the meaning of Leadership in Indigenous communities.
+This program is available in fall 2023.

 All in-person sessions will take place at the University of Alberta North Campus at the Students' Union Building (SUB).
 Participants are expected to attend all sessions!
 University of Alberta Covid-19 protocols will be in place.